dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/SoftwareRequirementsSpecification.md

 - Login - this page is used to log in
 - Register - provides a registration form

-#### 3.9.2 Hardware Interfaces
-(n/a)

 #### 3.9.3 Software Interfaces
 In the first Stage it will be a Web App.
 In the Future an Android App is possible.

 #### 3.9.4 Communication Interfaces
-The server and hardware will communicate using the http protocol.

-### 3.10 Licensing Requirements

-### 3.11 Legal, Copyright, and Other Notices
-The background image is licensed to the Dinder Team and is only allowed to use for the application.
-We do not take responsibilty for any incorrect data or errors in the application.
+The backend and the frontend communicate via http, while the backend communicates with the database via jdbc.

-### 3.12 Applicable Standards
+### 3.10 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also, we will create a definition which will be added here as soon as its complete.

 ## 4. Supporting Information

 The Team Members are:
 - Jannis Fuchs (Frontend)
-- Lukas Schulz (Frontend) (ehemalig)
+- Lukas Schulz (Frontend) (former)
 - Jonathan Schäfer (Backend)
 - Tobias Raible (Backend)
 - Manuel Franz (Database)